Elderly man playing guitar for a delighted older woman.

 What are the symptoms?

 If you notice the symptoms of asthma (such as wheezing or shortness of breath) after activity, be sure to tell your doctor.
-But don't let asthma discourage you from exercising.
+You can make a plan for how to treat your symptoms so you can keep exercising.

 Why is it sometimes hard to diagnose exercise-induced asthma?